Norm estimates for the $\bar\partial$-equation on a non-reduced space: -spaces

 \begin{remark} Here is a heuristic proof of Theorem~\ref{main}.
 For simplicity, let us assume that only two submersions $\pi^1$ and $\pi^2$ are needed in \eqref{citron2}.
 Assume that $\phi$ is in $L^p_{0,1}(\V)$.
 Then we can find a solution $u^\iota$ in $\Cu^{0,0}(\V)$ to $\dbar u^\iota=\phi$ so that the coefficients with respect to $(\zeta^\iota,\tau^\iota, (\tau^\iota)^{\alpha^{\iota_\ell}})$ of $u^\iota$ are in $L^p(\V_{red})$.
 This means that $|u^\iota|_{X,\pi^\iota}$ is in $L^p(\V_{red})$ for each $\iota$.
 Now $h=u^2-u^1$ is $\dbar$-closed, thus holomorphic, and hence bounded.
 It follows that also $|u^2|_{X,\pi^1}=|u^1+h|_{X,\pi^1}$ is in $L^p(\V_{red})$.
 In view of \eqref{citron2} one might conclude that $u^2$ actually is in $L^p_{0,0}(\V)$ if we disregard the problem pointed out in Remark~\ref{ugn}.
 Clearly, this argument breaks down if $\phi$ has bidegree $(0,q+1)$, $q\ge 1$. \end{remark}

 It is not clear to us if it is possible to make this outline into a strict argument.
 In any case, we will prove Theorem~\ref{main} by means of an integral formula from \cite{AL}.
 Besides being a closed formula for a solution, it also makes sense at non-Cohen-Macaulay points, and offers a possibility to obtain a~priori estimates, cf.~Section~\ref{nonch}.
-Hopefully it also opens for results for general $(0,q)$-forms.
+Hopefully it could lead to results for general $(0,q)$-forms.